jcmoraisjr/coreos-bootstrap/README.md

 ##Installation script

-Start the installation script from a CoreOS host running the CoreOS [ISO](https://stable.release.core-os.net/amd64-usr/current/coreos_production_iso_image.iso) image.
+Start the installation script from a CoreOS host running the CoreOS [ISO](https://stable.release.core-os.net/amd64-usr/current/coreos_production_iso_image.iso) image, or any other live CD with `coreos-install` and `bash`.

 ##Assign a public IP address